OSGeo/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

    :scale: 70 %
    :alt: QGIS browser add raster layer

-Once the layer has been dragged onto the map frame, the user will see a raster layer showing land cover and bathymetry.
+Once the layer has been dragged onto the map frame, you will see a raster layer showing land cover and bathymetry.

 .. image:: /images/projects/qgis/qgis_add_raster_layer.png